Setting Our Sights High Enough

 Confidently asking for what we are worth and dealing with objections.

 With the right guidance, it is possible to get dramatic fee increases.
-The latest survey amongst clients I’ve worked with revealed an increase of 274%.
+The latest survey of clients I’ve worked with revealed an increase of 274%.
 Where are you deriving the value for your customers?

 Never miss an insight from Paul